GoogleCloudPlatform/podcast/site/content/post/episode-9-cloud-vision-api-with-ram-ramanathan/index.md

 MARK: An absolute pleasure, and I did manage to pronounce your name correctly?
 RAMANATHAN: Yes, you did.
 MARK: Wonderful.
 I like getting that right.
 It makes me happy.
 So for those people who aren't familiar with you and what you do, do you want to give us a little bit of your background and tell us a little about yourself?
 RAMANATHAN: Sure.
-Yeah, I'm a product manager in the Google Cloud Platform.
+Yeah, I'm a product manager in the Google Cloud.
 I look after some of our machine learning technologies, in particular our--we just released our Google Cloud Vision API.
 It's one of our key products that I manage, and I've spent a lot of time in the technology space with a variety of different companies both in the Bay Area and in Seattle, and I'm based in Seattle.
 MARK: Pretty cool.
 So you've got a long history of sort of doing machine learning-type stuff?
 RAMANATHAN: That's right.
 Pri--initially started off a lot in the business intelligence space thinking about how users can make sense of all the data they collect and then moving on to machine learning in the last few years.
 FRANCESC: Nice.
 Could you give us a little bit of a general idea of--so we have machine learning and business intelligence and so on, and then on top of that there's Cloud Vision API.
 What is it, and how is it related to machine learning?